Kirkwood, Missouri: Road

 Interstate Highway 270 runs along the western edge of Kirkwood.
 Interstate 44 passes through the community along the southern portions of the city limits.
 Major surface streets include Manchester Road (Missouri Route 100) bordering the city to the north, and US 61/67 (Lindbergh Boulevard) which runs north–south through downtown Kirkwood as Kirkwood Road.

 Education

 Primary and secondary schools

 Public education in Kirkwood falls under the Kirkwood R-7 School District.
 The district covers all of Kirkwood as well as all or parts of the neighboring smaller communities of Des Peres, Frontenac, Glendale, Huntleigh, Oakland, and Warson Woods.

 The district includes five elementary schools (Tillman Elementary, North Glendale Elementary, Keysor Elementary, Robinson Elementary, and Westchester Elementary); two middle schools (Nipher Middle School and North Kirkwood Middle school); and one high school, Kirkwood High School.
 (The high school was established in 1865 and was originally located in the building that houses Nipher Middle School.)
 Upon graduation from elementary school, students from North Glendale, Robinson, and half of Tillman go to Nipher Middle School, and students from Keysor, Westchester, and the other half of Tillman go to North Kirkwood Middle School.

+Kirkwood contains two Catholic elementary schools, Saint Gerard Majella and Saint Peter.

 St. John Vianney High School, a private Catholic school, is also located in Kirkwood.